 21 December 2012 - It has been reported that Geographic Components do not return data for the PCO tables included on both the US Summary and National File DVD datasets.
-This has been verified as accurate and a solution is currently being developed.
-Please check back soon for an updated file.
+This has been verified as accurate and a solution has been developed.
+An updated .demo file has been produced that contains the missing data and will replace the original installed file of the same name.

 The 2010 Census of Population and Housing data on DVD displays data compiled from the questions asked of all people and about every housing unit.
 Population items include sex, age, race, Hispanic or Latino origin, household relationship, household type, household size, family type, family size, and group quarters.
 Housing items include occupancy status, vacancy status, and tenure (whether a housing unit is owner-occupied or renter-occupied).